brandonkelly/TwigForDesigners/types-of-tags.md

 ## Output Tags

-When you need to output something dynamically, use an output tag.
+The third and final type of tag Twig supports is Output Tags.
+They are wrapped in `{{` and `}}`, and can be used to output dynamic content.

 ```jinja
 {# Win ‘em over with kindness #}
 You look nice today, {{ user.username }}
 ```

-**Caution!** Remember that you never place an output tag (or any other tag for that matter) within another Twig tag:
+Note that you never place an output tag (or any other tag for that matter) within another Twig tag:

 ```jinja
 {# This won’t do what you think it will: #}